 “Villa Massa is very particular in the type of lemon that it uses for its product, so they’ve been very consistent in their lovely flavor over the years,” says NYC-based bartender and mixologist Anthony Baker.
 For a constant, budget-friendly option, this bottle is just right.

-Costa del Sole’s generations-old recipe was originally used to prevent infectious disease, though today, sipping it on its own to recreate your best Italian memories is just as good.
-Fresh lemon flavors and a touch of sweetness dominate this Campanian elixir.
+Costa del Sole’s generations-old recipe uses large handpicked Verdello lemons from the Amalfi Coast.
+Sipping this spirit will undoubtedly bring to mind your best Italian memories.
+Fresh lemon flavors and a touch of sweetness dominate this citrus elixir.
 No artificial colors or flavors are used—just lemons, distillate and sugar.

 “I like to have limoncello after I’ve had an amazing Italian dinner,” says Baker.
 “Many times, if I’m not in the mood to eat dessert, I’ll have a nice glass of limoncello in place of it—[and] I like it very very cold!”